What are Zombie Cells & How Can We Remove Them?

 Key Takeaways:

-• The biological purpose of cellular senescence is to prevent further replication after a cell experiences excessive DNA damage.
-DNA damage response pathways, or tumor suppressant pathways can prematurely create a zombie cell.
+• The biological purpose of cellular senescence is to prevent further replication after a cell experiences excessive damage.
+DNA damage response pathways, or tumor suppressant pathways, can prematurely create a zombie cell.

-• Zombie cells excrete inflammatory factors and employ cellular signaling to alert the immune system to clear them out.
+• Zombie cells employ cellular signaling by excreting inflammatory factors to alert the immune system to clear them out.
 When immune function experiences age-related decline, these senescent attributes can lead to chronic inflammation and stem cell exhaustion.

 Key Takeaways:

-• The biological purpose of cellular senescence is to prevent further replication after a cell experiences excessive DNA damage.
-DNA damage response pathways, or tumor suppressant pathways can prematurely create a zombie cell.
+• The biological purpose of cellular senescence is to prevent further replication after a cell experiences excessive damage.
+DNA damage response pathways, or tumor suppressant pathways, can prematurely create a zombie cell.

-• Zombie cells excrete inflammatory factors and employ cellular signaling to alert the immune system to clear them out.
+• Zombie cells employ cellular signaling by excreting inflammatory factors to alert the immune system to clear them out.
 When immune function experiences age-related decline, these senescent attributes can lead to chronic inflammation and stem cell exhaustion.

 Reviewed by Alessandra Zonari, PhD, Chief Scientific Officer (CSO) and Co-Founder of OneSkin